 Modern society is hard to imagine without digital technologies and the internet, which have become an integral part of our lives and the lives of today's children.
-Pavlović Breneselović (2012) states that digital technologies have become an integral part of children's family environment and the world they live in, the immediate and wider context of growing up, whether they use them themselves or are merely observers and witnesses of how others use them.
-Intense changes in the process of digitizing society have initiated the digital transformation of education, but also changes in family dynamics, creating thus numerous challenges for children, parents, teachers, and education policymakers.
+Pavlović Breneselović (2012) states that digital technologies have become an integral part of children's family environment and the world they live in, the immediate and wider context of growing up,

 The rapid development and growth of the popularity of mobile devices, especially smartphones and tablets, has facilitated access to information, people, services, and goods, while simultaneously becoming a source of entertainment for young children.
 According to the Central Bureau of Statistics, 86% of households in the Republic of Croatia had access to the internet in 2021.
 Moreover, 69% of people in Croatia use mobile devices to access the internet (Eurostat, 2022).
 Borovac (2019) notes that the age limit for the first internet access has dropped down across Europe.
 According to Livingston et al. (2011), the average age of the first internet access in some countries is seven, but most research and studies over the past decade have involved children over 7 (e.g., EU kids online) years of age.
-Nevertheless, the number of studies involving younger children has increased in recent years, but due to the specifics of the research, the number is still unsatisfactory and such research is mostly qualitative (Plowman et al. 2010, Brito 2016, Dias et al. 2016, Marić, Borovac, and Dobi Barišić 2021).
+Nevertheless, the number of studies involving younger children has increased in recent years, but due to the specifics of the research, the number is still unsatisfactory and such research is mostly qualitative (Plowman et al. 2010, Brito 2016, Dias et al. 2016, Marié, Borovac, and Dobi Barišić 2021).